 For more information about delegating processing tasks to InDesign or to InDesign Server, see Setting up InDesign Server Automation in Studio Server.

 Setting up InDesign Server instances in Studio Server

 Step 1.
-In Studio Server, access the Overview of InDesign Servers page.
+In Studio Server, access the Overview of InDesign Servers page. by doing the following:

 Step 1a.
 Click Integrations in the Maintenance menu or on the Home page.